Financial-Times/origami-website/_components/contributing.md

 ### Working on a component

 If you've chosen to make changes to the component, you'll need the [Origami Build Tools](#build-an-independent-component).
 In addition to building the scaffolding for a component, these command-line tools enable us to install dependencies, build demos locally, test our work and more.
 All Origami components use this tool.
-As long as you have [installed it](#build-an-independent-component) you can develop your component with following steps:
+As long as you have [installed it](#build-an-independent-component) you can develop your component with the following steps:

 In your chosen component's root directory, you'll need to install its dependencies:
 ```